mugheerasadiq/JSONtoPDF/README.md

-# JSON TO PDF Converter with Custom HTML template
+# HTML to PDF Converter with JSON data

 A NodeJS application that will populate JSON data to custom HTML template and then it will generate PDF.
 The application uses Handlebars which is a templating language, and puppeteer which is a headless chromium.
 These two modules combined give the power to generate PDF.
 Puppeteer